Johnnyr81/johnnyr81.github.io/_posts/2015-02-13-hamlet-monologue.md

 ---
 layout: post
 title: Data Science Unit 1 Project 1
-Win rate analysis in Overwatch on April 22 2019
+subtitle: Win rate analysis in Overwatch on April 22 2019
+comments: true
 ---

-### Overwatch is a very popular FPS video game that was released in May 2016.
+Overwatch is a very popular FPS video game that was released in May 2016.
 This project explores a dataset that was scraped on April 22, 2019.
 I will explore the data on win rates of the heroes in the game.

 ## Heroes vs Winrate
 ### Which heroes has the best win rate.
 You will be surprised according to this graph.